henkelmax/modrepo/docs/minecraft/voicechat/faq.md

   },
   {
     question: "Does this work on Bedrock edition?",
-    answer: "No. Only on Java edition.",
+    answer: "No. Only on Java edition.
+It is impossible to implement a voice chat in bedrock edition due to technical limitations.", },
-  },
   {
     question: "Does this mod require something like Discord or Mumble installed?",